-Step 4: How to Install A Concrete Moisture Barrier For Metallic Epoxy Floors
+Step 4: Install A Concrete Moisture Barrier

 Most manufacturers recommend the installation of a pigmented moisture/vapor barrier epoxy floor coating.
 The moisture barrier acts as your primer coat (first coat).
-Because Epoxy coatings are not breathable, any moisture that can migrate up and through the surface can cause the epoxy to fail aka bubble or peal.
+Because Epoxy coatings are not breathable, any moisture that can migrate up and through the surface can cause the epoxy to fail aka bubble or peel.

-Moisture barriers come in different formulations based on on how many pounds of hydrostatic pressure they can withstand.
+Moisture barriers come in different formulations based on how many pounds of hydrostatic pressure they can withstand.
 Most are in the eight to ten-pound range but some advertise that they can withstand up to 25 pounds.
 If there is any doubt or concern of moisture in the concrete it is 100% recommended to conduct moisture readings in different areas of the concrete.
-Otherwise all of your work will be for nothing.
+Otherwise, all of your work will be for nothing.